se-for-sci/se-for-sci.github.io/content/week02/git.md

 * c073d19 2022-10-06 | First commit [Romain Teyssier]
 ```

-Another more complex example with the RAMSES code
+Another more complex example with the RAMSES code (see all the way down this page how to get it):

 ```console
 $ git log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short